RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 **Set Up the Database**:

 -   Start the PostgreSQL server.
--   Create a new database and user with the appropriate permissions.
+-   Create a new database and user with the appropriate permissions and add your credentials.
 -   Run the initialization script `python prehook.py`

 ### **Running the Backend**: